 on a Mac) to

 turn it on.
-The source code is here; see the
+The source code is on the website; see

 function for the contenteditable